Frequency-adaptive tensor neural networks for high-dimensional multi-scale problems: Introduction

-This work focuses on the design of TNNs for solving high-dimensional multi-scale problems.
+Motivated by the above observations, this work develops frequency-enhanced TNN frameworks for solving high-dimensional multi-scale PDEs.
 Building upon PINNs and functional tensor decompositions \cite{vemuri2025functional}, we introduce two architectures: Canonical Polyadic decomposition-based PINNs (CP-PINNs) and Tensor Train decomposition-based PINNs (TT-PINNs).
 Inspired by the analysis in \cite{xu2018understanding}, we prove that TNNs, similar to standard DNNs, are also affected by the F-Principle.
-This inherent spectral bias limits the ability of TNNs to efficiently capture high-frequency features, a limitation further confirmed by our numerical experiments.
-To enhance the performance of TNNs on high-dimensional multi-scale problems, we first incorporate random Fourier feature mapping.
-When the parameters of the Fourier mapping are properly chosen, this combination significantly improves the accuracy of TNNs.
-However, the effectiveness of this approach still depends heavily on the selection of these pre-defined parameters.
-To eliminate this dependency, we propose a novel frequency-adaptive TNNs algorithm, inspired by the work of \cite{huang2024frequency}.
-In this approach, frequency features are adaptively identified by applying the DFT to the component functions of the TNNs.
-Since these component functions are one-dimensional, the computational cost of performing the DFT is significantly lower than that of applying it to the high-dimensional output of the full network, effectively mitigating the curse of dimensionality.
-We observe that the resulting frequency set is oversampled and may contain noise.
-Nonetheless, numerical experiments demonstrate that the proposed frequency-adaptive TNNs algorithm substantially improves the accuracy of TNNs, reducing the solution error by up to two or three orders of magnitude.
+This inherent spectral bias limits the ability of TNNs to efficiently capture high-frequency features, as further confirmed by our numerical experiments.
+To enhance the performance of TNNs on high-dimensional multi-scale problems, we first incorporate random Fourier feature mappings into the TNN framework.
+When the parameters of the Fourier mappings are properly chosen, this combination significantly improves the accuracy of TNNs.
+However, the effectiveness of this approach still depends heavily on the choice of pre-defined frequency parameters.
+To alleviate this sensitivity, we propose a novel frequency-adaptive TNN algorithm, inspired by the work of \cite{huang2024frequency}.
+In this approach, frequency features are adaptively identified by applying the DFT to the component functions of TNNs.
+Since these component functions are one-dimensional, the computational cost of performing the DFT is significantly lower than that of applying it to the high-dimensional output of the full network, thereby substantially reducing the computational burden of frequency identification in high dimensions.
+Although the resulting frequency set can be oversampled and may contain noisy components, numerical experiments demonstrate that the proposed frequency-adaptive TNN algorithm substantially improves the accuracy of TNNs, reducing the solution error by up to two or three orders of magnitude.